datastax/cassandra-data-apis/graphql/README.md

 }
 ```

-#### Time To Live (TTL)
+#### Time-to-live (TTL)

 Time to live (TTL), defined in seconds, controls the amount of time a value
 lives in the database before expiring e.g. `ttl: 60` means the associated values
 are no longer readable after 60 seconds.
+More information about TTL can be found
+in [Expiring data with time-to-live].

 ### Conditional Inserts, Updates, and Deletes

 Conditional mutations are mechanism to add or modify field values only when a
 provided condition, `ifExists`, `ifNotExists, and `ifCondition`, is satisfied.
 These conditional mutations require the use lightweight transactions (LWTs)
 which are significantly more expensive than regular mutations.
+More information
+about LWTs can be found in [Using lightweight transactions].

 The following book will only be added if an existing entry does not exist.
 The
 `applied` field can be used to determine if the mutation succeeded.
 If the